Illustration of a man doing a single-legged bodyweight pistol squat.

 By using this moderate grip, we’re putting fairly equal emphasis on the chest, upper chest, shoulders, and triceps.
 It’s a great compound lift that works a ton of different muscles at once.
 If we go much wider, it becomes more of a chest-isolation lift.
 Much closer, and it becomes more of a triceps isolation lift.

 The next thing is to brace your core as if you’re doing a front plank.
-The idea is to keep your torso rigid and solid throughout the entire set.
+The idea is to keep your torso rigid and solid throughout the set.
 Never let your hips sag, even as you approach failure.
 This makes it much easier to stimulate your upper-body muscles, but it’s also good for stimulating your abs and improving your posture.

 Finally, we need to standardize the range of motion.
-For a push-up rep to count, your chest—not your stomach or nose—need to touch the floor (or the bench, if you’re doing raised push-ups).
+For a push-up rep to count, your chest—not your stomach or nose—needs to touch the floor (or the bench if you’re doing raised push-ups).
 You can tuck your chin and look down or raise your chin and look ahead—either is fine.
 Then, when you push back up, lock your arms out (for your triceps) and push your body all the way up, fully contracting your chest and serratus muscles.
 Unlike the bench press, you don’t keep your shoulder blades tucked.
 Push the ground as far away as you can.

 On that note, it’s not a bad idea to keep constant tension on your muscles throughout the entire range of motion.
-You don’t need to pause at the top or rest any of your weight on the floor at the bottom.
+You don’t need to pause at the top or rest your weight on the floor at the bottom.
 But we still recommend going through the entire range of motion.
-The full range of motion standardizes technique, makes the push-up better for building muscle, and best of all, it makes the push-up harder, reducing the number of reps you’ll be able to do before hitting failure.
+The full range of motion standardizes technique, makes the push-up better for building muscle, and, best of all, it makes the push-up harder, reducing the number of reps you’ll be able to do before hitting failure.

 How to Progressively Overload the Push-Up